HyeonuPark/Snark-lang/README.md

     Please follow this document and you can feel it!
   """
 } else {
-  // Well, I don't think this block will be executed
+  // Well, I don't think this block can be executed
 }

 let name = 'Bart Simpson'